OpenTimelineIO/otio-fcpx-xml-adapter/README.md

-# OpenTimelineIO Maya Sequencer Adapter
+# OpenTimelineIO FCP X XML Adapter

 The `fcpx_xml` adapter is part of OpenTimelineIO's contrib adapter plugins.
 It provides reading and writing of Final Cut Pro X formatted XML files.